syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 Also refer [label format](./axis-customization#formatting-axis-label-content) and [number format](#formatting-the-labels) for formatting the labels further.

-### double range support
+### Double range support

 Date-time axis [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property can be customize using double value.

-For example, if rendering a series with data time axis it shows x-axis labels in the year if you give the interval value in double it shows as month.
+For example, if you are rendering a series with months in x-axis with an interval of 0.5, then the interval will be calculated in days.
+The interval calculation may vary depends upon the number of days in the month.

 {% highlight dart %}